dtcenter/METplus/docs/Users_Guide/overview.rst

 a group of wrappers that represent a sequence of MET processes.
 New wrappers can readily be added to the METplus Wrappers package due to this modular design.
-Currently, METplus Wrappers can easily be applied by any user on their own computer platform that supports Python 2.7.
+Currently, METplus Wrappers can easily be applied by any user on their own computer platform that supports Python 3.6.
+We have depricated support to Python 2.7.

 The METplus Wrappers code and documentation is maintained by the DTC in Boulder, Colorado.
 METplus Wrappers is freely available to the modeling,